dannisonarias/bookstore/README.md

 - Heroku
 - RAW CSS

+## Installation

-## Requirements
+### Requirements

 You will need Node.js to run this project locally, or a built version and a local server.

-## Installation
+---

-Clone this repository and access the project's directory.
+ 1) Clone this repository and access the project's directory.
 ```bash
 cd ${folder_where_project_is}/
 npm install
 ```
-## Usage

-Run
+ 2) For starting it local, run the next line.

 ```bash
 npm start
 ```

 After this open a browser and app will be hosted on a local server.
 (Port is display on console)

 ### Screenshots